-Peter J Wilcoxen > PPA 723 Managerial Economics
+Peter J Wilcoxen > PAI 723 Economics for Public Decisions

 Exercise 3

-The Washington metropolitan area recently had a large budget deficit and a severe problem with traffic congestion.
+A couple of years ago the Washington metropolitan area had a large budget deficit and a severe problem with traffic congestion.
 One suggestion put forward was to increase the gasoline tax by 25 cents.
 This exercise is loosely based on that proposal.

-1. Please show that the overall market demand for gasoline by all households in Washington (Qm) is given by the following equation, where "B" indicates billions (10^9):
+1. Please use the data given above to determine the values of `A_h` and `A_l` and then show algebraically that the overall market demand for gasoline by all households in Washington (`Q_m`) is given by the following equation, where "M" indicates millions (`10^6`):

 2. Now consider a $0.25 increase in the gasoline tax.
-You may assume that the tax causes the price of gas to rise to $2.00 (in other words, the supply curve is horizontal).
+You may assume that the tax causes the price of gas to buyers, `P^d`, to rise to $2.00 (in other words, the supply curve is horizontal).
 Draw a clearly labeled diagram of the overall market showing consumer surplus before and after the tax.
-Be sure to show the value of Qm with and without the tax.
+Be sure to show the value of `Q_m` with and without the tax.
+What is the dollar value, in millions, of the change in CS?

-3. How much revenue will the tax raise?
-Also, calculate the dollar value of the deadweight loss.
+3. How much revenue will the tax raise in millions of dollars?
+Also, calculate the dollar value of the deadweight loss (also in millions).

 4. How much is the tax likely to reduce traffic congestion?
-In order to answer this you'll need to make an assumption about the approximate relationship between gasoline use and the amount people drive.
+In order to answer this you'll need to think about how (1) changes in gasoline consumption, which you know about from above, are likely to translate into (2) changes in the amount of driving people do, which determines congestion.
+You'll then need to make an assumption about that relationship in order to extend your gasoline results to a rough conclusion about congestion.
 Be sure to state your assumption.

 5. Now calculate the following items for a typical household of each type: quantity demanded before the tax increase; quantity demanded after the tax increase; additional tax revenue paid (due to the 0.25 increase); deadweight loss; and the percentage change in quantity demanded.
 Present the results in a table.